What’s in Season – January Produce and Recipes

 Potato Leek Soup Recipe

-If you enjoyed this seasonal produce guide or tried any of these recipes, let me know your thoughts in the comments below.
-I would love to see your recipe recreations – tag me on Instagram @Alphafoodie!
+If you try any of these recipes with produce in season in January, let me know how it goes in the comments below.
+I’d love to see your recipe recreations—tag me on Instagram @Alphafoodie!

 Leave a comment